Israeli strikes across Gaza kill more than 400 Palestinians and shatter ceasefire with Hamas

 Wounded stream into Gaza hospitals

-A strike on a home in the southern city of Rafah killed 17 members of one family, including at least 12 women and children, according to the European Hospital, which received the bodies.
+A strike on a home in the southern city of Rafah killed 17 members of one family, according to the European Hospital, which received the bodies.
 The dead included five children, their parents, and another father and his three children.

 In the southern city of Khan Younis, Associated Press reporters saw explosions and plumes of smoke.
 Ambulances brought wounded people to Nasser Hospital, where patients lay on the floor, some screaming.
 A young girl cried as her bloody arm was bandaged.